 What qualifications and training do you have?

-I have Level 2 and Level 3 Certificates in Counselling, as well as a Diploma in Person Centred Counselling.
-I also do regular training through workshops in person and online, reading and watching webinars.
-More recently this has included learning towards online and telephone counselling as a result of the pandemic, working with grief and bereavement and exploring anxiety.
+I have Level 2 Introduction to Counselling, Level 3 Certificate in Counselling Skills and a Diploma in Person Centred Counselling, gained in 2017.
+I also do regular training through workshops in person and online.
+More recently this has included learning regarding offering online and telephone counselling as a result of the pandemic, working with grief and bereavement and working with trauma.

 What organisation are you registered with?